GenomicsMLI-DFO/Beluga_Dloop_PipelineHaplo/README.md

 ## Methods
-Please see the reference associated to this ReadMe below.
+Please see the article associated to this repository in the references section below.

 ## Requirements